Identifies, develops and manages research projects, with travel as necessary to support project development and set-up.

 Performs other related work as needed.

-PhD or master's degree in economics, public policy or international development including significant training in economics.
+PhD in economics, public policy or international development including significant training in economics.

 Seven or more years of relevant work experience, PhD can count for up to 3 years of experience.

 PhD level training in microeconomics and econometrics; candidates from a policy background or related academic background who can demonstrate similar knowledge will also be considered.